ELAINE DAIBER, soprano

 Hailed as "spectacular" (Bernard Jacobson, Seattle Times) and an artist commanding "superb musical instincts, a lustrous tone, and exemplary technique" (Huntley Dent, Fanfare) American violinist Sophia Stoyanovich has captivated audiences since her 2010 debut with the Seattle Symphony, and performs internationally today in solo, collaborative, and orchestral roles.

 Ms. Stoyanovich has distinguished herself with her leadership and sensitivity as a chamber musician.
-In December of 2024, she was joined by pianist Derek Wang and conductor Tengku Irfan to perform Alban Berg’s Chamber Concerto for Violin and Piano with 13 winds at the DiMenna Center for Classical Music in New York.
-As a Fellowship Artist at La Jolla Music Society’s SummerFest, she has collaborated with artists including Carter Brey, James Ehnes, Alexi Kenney, Anthony McGill, Tessa Lark, Cynthia Phelps, and Masumi Per Rostad.
-In Europe, Ms. Stoyanovich has performed as a guest artist of the Rome Chamber Music Festival at the Teatro Argentina in Italy, and with members of the Berlin Philharmonic at the Zermatt Music Festival in Switzerland.
-Additional chamber appearances include performances at the Four Seasons, Olympic, Norfolk, Sarasota, and Aspen Music Festivals.
+As a Fellowship Artist with La Jolla Music Society’s SummerFest, she has collaborated with artists including Carter Brey, James Ehnes, Clive Greensmith, Alexi Kenney, Anthony McGill, Tessa Lark, Cynthia Phelps, Masumi Per Rostad, and Caroline Shaw.
+In Europe, Ms. Stoyanovich is a recurring guest artist at the Rome Chamber Music Festival, held at Teatro Argentina in Italy, and has collaborated with members of the Berlin Philharmonic at the Zermatt Music Festival in Switzerland.
+Additional chamber music highlights include performances at the Four Seasons Chamber Music Festival (Greenville, NC.), Olympic Music Festival (Port Townsend, WA.), Norfolk Chamber Music Festival Yale School of Music (Norfolk, CT.), Sarasota Music Festival (Sarasota, FL.), and the Aspen Music Festival (Aspen, CO.)

 An active orchestral musician, Ms. Stoyanovich has performed under the baton of John Adams, Thomas Adès, Sir Mark Elder, Christoph Eschenbach, Valery Gergiev, Alan Gilbert, Vladimir Jurowski, Susanna Mälkki, Kurt Masur, David Robertson, Esa-Pekka Salonen, Yannick Nézet-Séguin, and Jaap van Zweden.
 For the 2024-2025 season, Ms. Stoyanovich performed as a member of the first violin section with the Berlin Radio Symphony Orchestra in Germany.
 Previously, she has toured with the Gstaad Festival Orchestra in Switzerland, Germany, and Denmark, the Schleswig-Holstein Music Festival Orchestra in Germany, the Versoi Ensemble in Finland and the US, the Juilliard Orchestra in Finland and Sweden, and Carnegie Hall’s National Youth Orchestra of the United States throughout the US, UK, and Russia.

 Born to a family of artists, Ms. Stoyanovich grew up on Bainbridge Island, WA.
 She received her Bachelor and Master of Music degrees from The Juilliard School as a recipient of the Irene Diamond Graduate Fellowship and the Dr. & Kassie Biros Neuman Scholarship.
-Ms. Stoyanovich is currently based in New York City and is a doctoral candidate at The Graduate Center under the mentorship of Mark Steinberg.
+Additional studies include working with Chaim Taub at the Barenboim-Said Akademie Masterclass Series in Berlin during 2019, and with Anthony Marwood and András Keller at the International Musicians Seminar at Prussia Cove in 2019 and 2022.
+Ms. Stoyanovich is a fellowship recipient and doctoral candidate at The Graduate Center under the mentorship of Mark Steinberg, and serves on the faculty of Hunter College in New York City.
+She performs on a 1930 Karl August Berger violin made in New York.

 More information on Sophia can be found at www.sophiastoyanovich.com